dvmhmdsd/rss-subscriber/README.md

-# Welcome to Remix + Vite!
+# SSR Subscriber

-📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/guides/vite) for details on supported features.
+A web app that lets you subscribe to any youtube channel without clicking the subscribe button

 ## Development